-Every area with burnable vegetation must have an approved fire management plan.
-Plans must address firefighter and public safety, values to be protected, and public health issues; and be consistent with land and resource management plans.
-Fire management plans must also address potential wildland fire occurrences and include the full range of fire management actions.
+Every area with burnable vegetation must have an approved fire management plan (FMP).
+Plans must address firefighter and public safety, values to be protected, and public health issues; FMPs must be consistent with land and resource management plans.
+FMPs must also address potential wildland fire occurrences and include the full range of fire management actions.
 Plans must also promote an interagency approach to managing fires on an ecosystem basis across agency boundaries.

-• Until a fire management plan is approved, BLM units must take an aggressive suppression action on all wildland fires consistent with firefighter and public safety and resources to be protected.

-• Without an approved fire management plan, resource benefits cannot be a primary consideration influencing selection of a management strategy although resource impacts of suppression alternatives can be considered in the decision.
+- Until a FMP is approved, BLM units must take an aggressive suppression action on all wildland fires consistent with firefighter and public safety and resources to be protected. - Without an approved FMP, resource benefits cannot be a primary consideration influencing selection of a management strategy, although resource impacts of suppression alternatives can be considered in the decision.